silvercrypto888/platinum_ecosystem/README.md

 If you want to launch tokens with moderately sophisticated behavior, then _stay tuned_.

 _Disclaimer: All scripts are highly experimental and have not been thoroughly tested.
 Please use them with caution._

+License: This code and guide is in the public domain.